 If you want to be sure that private files are gone forever, then, you need to use a secure deletion tool like Eraser.
 At the simplest level it can just overwrite a file before deleting it, which means there's nothing left for software undelete utilities to recover.
 But if you prefer to be thorough then you can choose to have your data overwritten several times, using various bit patterns, which scrambles it so securely that not even specialist data recovery hardware could restore the contents.

 Eraser is supremely easy to use.
 At its simplest you can just right-click a confidential file or folder in Explorer, choose the Eraser option and have it securely wiped immediately.

 An alternative is to set up a schedule to run secure deletions automatically.
 You might apply this to fully wipe the contents of your internet browser cache, the Recycle Bin, or even the unused space on your hard drive, which will destroy all previously deleted files.

-And the latest version of Eraser adds more improvements: the program is fully compatible with UAC, Windows Vista and 7, the revamped interface is easier to use, and new FAT directory cleaning capabilities mean it's much better at wiping USB flash drives, too.
+And the latest version of Eraser adds more improvements: the program is fully compatible with UAC, Windows 7 and 8, the revamped interface is easier to use, and new FAT directory cleaning capabilities mean it's much better at wiping USB flash drives, too.